 Upon receipt of the unit, a visual inspection is required.
 The unit packaging should be entirely intact and the crate should not be damaged.
-If any damage is found, make note of the damage on the shipping bill of landing prior to signing.
-Transport the unit to the desired location in the upright position to avoid damage to any external panels or internal components.
+Transport the unit to the desired location in the upright position to avoid damaging to any external panels or internal components.
 Once the unit is uncrated and in the desired location, inspection of the unit for any external damage is crucial as this may be indicative of internal damage.
 Any signs of damage to the packaging or system panels or incomplete shipments require a claim to be filed with the shipping company.
 Freight damage claims are the responsibility of the receiver.